kyma-incubator/compass/docs/director/03-tenancy.md

 # Tenancy
-Tenant is the object that owns resources.
+Tenant is a single object that owns resources.
+Every tenant's resources are isolated from the other tenants, which ensures data security and privacy.
-The Compass Director is a multi-tenant service.
-Multitenancy means that single instance of Director is being shared among different tenants (clients), but the data is isolated.
+Compass Director is a multi-tenant service, which means that a single instance of Director is shared among different tenants (clients), but their data is isolated.

 ## Tenancy in Director
 Director manages the configuration of the following main objects: